EC152/QuantProjects/README.md

 - Deliverables: ML model predicting stock return direction / alpha factors.
 - Stretch: Integrate with risk model to form a long-short portfolio.

-10. Cutting Edge: Geometry & Topology in Finance (Research frontier)
-- Goal: Apply geometric/topological tools to financial data.
-- Topics: PCA, Isomap, MDS, persistent homology, clustering.
-- Key Skills: Dimensionality reduction, topological data analysis (TDA).
-- Deliverables: Detect regime shifts via geometry.
-- Stretch: Compare clustering results with standard correlation-based approaches.

 ## C++ Projects

-11. Backtesting Engine & Order Book Simulator (Execution + Infrastructure)
+10. Backtesting Engine & Order Book Simulator (Execution + Infrastructure)
 - Why C++?
 Backtesting and order book simulation benefit from speed + memory efficiency.
 Real HFT systems use C++ for this.
 - What to do:
 - Reimplement Project 2 (Backtester) but in C++.